Nikolaus Brender: Life

 Brender was born in Freiburg im Breisgau, then French zone of occupation, today Baden-Württemberg.
-After schooling at a Jesuit school in St. Blasien in the southern Black Forest (Kolleg St. Blasien), he studied jurisprudence and political science at the universities of Freiburg im Breisgau, Munich and Hamburg, earning a Staatsexamen degree in 1978.
+After schooling at a Jesuit school in St. Blasien in the southern Black Forest (Kolleg St. Blasien), he studied jurisprudence and political science at the University of Freiburg, LMU Munich, and the University of Hamburg, obtaining a Staatsexamen degree in 1978.

 In his youth, he was a member of the Christian Democrat youth organisation, the Junge Union; today, however, he is not affiliated with any party.

 Brender has been working as a journalist since 1978, initially for the Zeit, a weekly newspaper from Hamburg (1978–80) and the Südwestrundfunk, the regional TV station of southwestern Germany (Baden-Württemberg and Rhineland-Palatinate) (1978–82).
 From 1984 to 1989, he worked for the public broadcasting station ARD as a correspondent in Buenos Aires.
 Following that, he was the head of the foreign correspondents department of the regional TV station for North Rhine Westphalia, the WDR, until 1993.
 Brender was then head of the department of political coverage at WDR until 1997, before being programme director of that same station.
 Since 1 April 2000, he has been commissiong editor of ZDF.

 Controversy

 Controversially, he had to quit this post in March 2010 after the extension of his contract with ZDF was denied by a majority of the station's administrative board members that are politically affiliated with the German Conservative party (the Christian Democratic Union (CDU)).

 He was succeeded by Peter Frey.

-In 2014 the constitutional court found the charter unconstitutional, and gave a deadline of 30 June 2015 for the ZDF.
+In 2014, the constitutional court found the charter unconstitutional, and gave a deadline of 30 June 2015 for the ZDF.